-When looking to buy a refrigerator, you will have six types from which to choose.
-Each type will have its own set of pros and cons as well as an ability to stay relatively quiet throughout the day and night as it goes about its cooling business.
+When looking to buy a refrigerator, you have six types from which to choose.
+Each type have its own set of pros and cons as well as an ability to stay relatively quiet throughout the day and night as it goes about its cooling business.
 Whether you're looking for a bottom freezer, top freezer, side-by-side, or French door model, consider the space that you have and the size that you need before purchasing a big-ticket item like a refrigerator.

 Brands of Quiet Refrigerators